 - Any training drills to be undertaken should be agreed between the buddy pair and the Dive Marshal (DM) before commencing any dive.

 50m for Dive Leaders and above.

 (PADI OW and Advanced OW divers are regarded by BSAC as equivalent to BSAC Ocean Diver.
 A PADI Rescue Diver is deemed equivalent to a BSAC Sports Diver, and a Divemaster is equivalent to a Dive Leader).

 - If divers are separated underwater, surface after looking around for no more than 1 minute.
-Use a DSMB if possible.
+A diver without an SMB should deploy a DSMB before surfacing (all divers should be carrying a DSMB).
 All divers should be familiar with the diver recall signal (carabiner on SMB line or banging on ladder).

 - All dives involve decompression, which is why ascent rates are controlled.
 Recommended ascent rates should be followed, especially from 6m to the surface, which should take 1 minute.